Grants and scholarships for Master's Degree in Computational Methods

 You must attach the required documentation:

-- National Identity Card (National Identity Card) or Passport.
+- National Identity Document (National Identity Card) or Passport

-- University degree.
-If candidate has not yet completed its studies, admission to the programme will be conditional on obtaining the degree before the start of the master's degree.
+- degree scroll university.
+If candidate has not yet completed programs of study admission to the program will be conditional on obtaining degree scroll before the start of Master's Degree.